carwynteifion/Milestone-Project-3-BD/README.md

 ### Acknowledgements

 My mentor, Chris, for once again being a huge help while I was putting this together.

+Scott, Rebecca and James from Tutor Support for their excellent ability in nudging me in the right direction towards figuring out solutions for myself.

 My fiancee, Isadora, and her mum, Kay, for UX/bug testing this site.